Dance Dance Revolution (1998 video game): Dance Dance Revolution 3rdMix

 3rdMix was reissued as Dance Dance Revolution 3rdMix Plus on June 21, 2000.
 This title, exclusive to Japan, adds 17 songs: three new DanceMania licenses, seven K-Pop tracks from VER.KOREA and seven Konami Originals.
 Two of these Konami Originals made their arcade premiere in Dancing Stage EuroMix.
 SSR Mode is removed and its Maniac stepcharts are folded back to 3rdMix Mode.
 New content for Plus is selectable in "3rdMix Plus Mode" separate from 3rdMix Mode.

 Different versions of Dance Dance Revolution 3rdMix were released for other countries in Asia.
 The first release in 1999 removed four new songs, made "Strictly Business" unavailable outside of 2ndMix mode and had a bug when trying to enter the Shuffle modification.
 Two versions of the game were later released exclusively in South Korea: VER.KOREA on April 1, 2000 and VER.KOREA2 on May 1, 2000.
 VER.KOREA features the same song changes found in the Asia version, but fixes the Shuffle bug and adds seven new Korean pop songs in 3rdMix and SSR modes.
-VER.KOREA2 is identical to VER.KOREA, but adds 9 more K-Pop songs.
+VER.KOREA2 is identical to VER.KOREA, but adds nine more K-Pop songs.

 International variants include Dancing Stage EuroMix and Dance Dance Revolution USA.
-EuroMix was released in European arcades on August 2000.
+EuroMix was released in European arcades in August 2000.
 It has a reduced song list of 28 songs, half which are Konami Originals and half which are licenses.
 Of the licenses, eight are from Universal Music Group and are only available in this arcade release.
 Six Konami Originals can be added by activating Internet Ranking, for a total of 34 songs.
 USA was released in North American arcades in October 2000.
 It has a reduced song list of 26 songs: six licenses and 20 Konami Originals.
 EuroMix with Internet Ranking and USA share four licenses and 15 Konami Originals in common, including two 3rdMix Plus tracks: "Love This Feelin'" and "TRIP MACHINE ～luv mix～".

 In 2004, Dance Dance Revolution 3rdMix was inducted into GameSpot's list of the greatest games of all time.